 Our Astbury curriculum is developing as we adopt and construct a curriculum that is ambitious and designed to give all our pupils the knowledge and cultural capital they need to succeed in life.
-We currently use the National Curriculum as the framework for our curriculum.
+We currently use the Early Years Curriculum and National Curriculum as the framework for our curriculum.

 The National Curriculum